devleaks/followthegreens/docs/preferences.md

 If a Follow Me Car is defined in the preference file, it is used if the user select the car model `Preference`.

+Follow Me Car preference is global.
+It is not possible to set a different Follow Me Car per airport for example.
+(This may be possible in the future if there is a demand for it.)

+However, it is possible, at the airport level, to only allow Follow Me Car for departure and/or arrival.
+It is therefore conceivable to use Follow the greens for departure, and Follow Me Car for arrival, on a specific airport basis.

+Follow Me Car does not drive on the left or right side of the road, it remains in the middle of the taxiway.

 ## Follow Me Car Alternative